Rectors of Holy Trinity

 The Riland Bedford timeline continues through this century as follows:

 1822 – death of John Riland (II).
-The grandson of Richard Bisse Riland now took his place as Rector – the Revd William Riland Bedford.
+The grandson of Richard Bisse Riland (son of Lydia, nee Riland) now took his place as Rector – the Revd William Riland Bedford.

-1843 – William died suddenly and was succeeded by his cousin, Dr Richard Williamson.
+1843 – William died suddenly and his son was too young to succeed to the living.
+He was succeeded by his cousin, Dr Richard Williamson (son of Phoebe nee Riland and also a grandson of Richard Bisse Riland).

 1865 – Dr Williamson died.
 Sarah Holbeche commissioned a window to his memory (in the Vesey Chapel)